wengelbrecht-grafana/tracing-workshop-breakout/breakout-2-instrumenting-code.md

 ## Pre-requisites

 * Linux shell knowledge
-* vim or Nano/Pico editor knowledge
+* vim or Nano editor knowledge
-* Access to the build shell via [this link](https://wetty-tnsapril.work-shop.grafana.net/)
+* Access to the build shell via [this link](https://wetty-blocktracing.work-shop.grafana.net/)
   *    Username and password should have been pre-supplied

 This workshop includes the editing of files in the WebTerminal you have been given login details for.
 Both vim and pico have been included in the webterminal to allow you to carry out this editing.
 All of the examples in this breakout use `pico`, as it’s a simple to use editor, but feel free to use `vim` if you’re familiar with it.